 3. Visit Whitehaven Beach

 Located on the largest of the Whitsunday Islands, Whitehaven Beach is the most popular draw card to Airlie Beach.
 Most of the sailing tours will include a visit to Whitehaven Beach but there are many other ways to experience the crystal clear waters and white silica sands of this infamous beach!
-Depending on your budget, there are Helicopter Tours, Scenic Flights and 1 Day Cruises that head out to the island.
+Depending on your budget, there are Helicopter Tours, Scenic Flights and 1 Day Cruises that head out there.

 4. Explore the Great Barrier Reef at Reefworld